ksturgeon/kyligence-demo/README.md

 The basic script calling works like this:
   * The node container starts up, and at the very end, it checks for the environment variable MAPR_SCRIPT_URL
   * If found, the URL is downloaded.
 It MUST be a ZIP file
-  * The file is unzipped, the container changes to the script direct directory, and executes './mapr-job.sh'
+  * The file is unzipped, the container changes to the script direct directory, and executes './mapr-job.sh' (Which means the permissions on 'mapr-job.sh' must include execute)

 ### Demo Prep ###